Dkplucas/model/README.md

 ## 🙏 Acknowledgments

 - [AP-10K Dataset](https://github.com/AlexTheBad/AP-10K) for providing the animal pose dataset
-- EfficientNet authors for the pre-trained model architecture
 - TensorFlow and scikit-learn communities for the frameworks

 ---